wavebench/wavebench/README.md

 curl -O -J https://drive.switch.ch/index.php/s/L7LeTyb9B9HMuG6/download
 ```

 We recommend unzipping the downloaded file `wavebench_datasets.zip` at the root directory of this repository.
 Inside the unzipped `wavebench_datasets` folder, you will find all the datasets.
-The overal directory structure should be the following:
+That is, the overal directory structure should be the following:

 ```
 📂 wavebench